Deals5 min read

 2026 Kia EV6

-- $309/mo for 36 months, $4,500 due at signing
+• $309/mo for 36 months, $4,500 due at signing

-- Same 800-volt platform as the IONIQ 5, sportier styling, smaller cargo area
+• Same 800-volt platform as the IONIQ 5, sportier styling, smaller cargo area

-- Kia is matching Hyundai's bonus cash but with stricter regional availability — the Northeast and West Coast see the best numbers
+• Kia is matching Hyundai's bonus cash but with stricter regional availability — the Northeast and West Coast see the best numbers

 2026 Ford Mustang Mach-E Premium AWD

-- $399/mo for 36 months, $3,995 due at signing
+• $399/mo for 36 months, $3,995 due at signing

 2026 Volkswagen ID.4 Pro S RWD

-- $279/mo for 36 months, $4,295 due at signing
+• $279/mo for 36 months, $4,295 due at signing

-- VW is offering its own $6,500 in conquest and loyalty cash
+• VW is offering its own $6,500 in conquest and loyalty cash

 2026 Nissan Ariya Engage+ FWD

-- $319/mo for 36 months, $3,999 due at signing
+• $319/mo for 36 months, $3,999 due at signing

-What we'd avoid this month
+What I'd avoid this month

 How to actually get these numbers

-- Confirm the money factor in writing, not just the monthly payment.
-The MF is the lease equivalent of the APR, expressed as a small decimal.
-Multiply by 2,400 to get the APR-equivalent (so 0.00125 MF = 3.0% APR).
-If the dealer won't disclose the MF, walk.
+3. Confirm the money factor in writing, not just the payment.
+Multiply the MF by 2,400 for the APR equivalent (0.00125 = 3.0%).
+If a dealer won't disclose it, walk.

 The bottom line for May

-If you missed our federal EV tax credit update from April, read that before signing.
-The state-level rebates that survived in California, Colorado, and Massachusetts still apply to leases in some cases, and the math changes by a few hundred dollars per month depending on where you sign.
+If you missed my federal EV tax credit update, read it before signing — the state rebates that survived in California, Colorado, and Massachusetts still apply to leases in some cases, and they can move the math by a few hundred dollars a month depending on where you sign.
+Offers expire May 31; most automakers refresh on the first, so June numbers will look different.

 Deal details change frequently.
 Always confirm terms with the dealer before purchase.